TFO MOMENT Review - Best Fly Rods for Saltwater of 2025

 The MOMENT We've All Been Waiting For

 Thousand-dollar fly rod performance that doesn't actually cost a thousand dollars???
 Yep.
+Welcome to the future.

-I knew about the development of these TFO MOMENT rods for quite awhile, as I usually do, and I'm happy to see them in their final production because my god do these look nice.
+I knew about the development of these TFO MOMENT rods for quite awhile, as I usually do, and I'm happy to see them in their final production because wow these turned out so nice.
 I actually told TFO they ought to price these at $750 or more by the way, don't be mad at me these are worth it.
 First of all, TFO has been making fantastic rods at very reasonable prices for a long time.
 I have always joked they should be charging more.
 This new TFO Moment is only $649.95 and there is not much even close to it for the money.
 The only competition in terms of a lower price for a good saltwater rod is actually the TFO Blitz, as far as I can tell.
-The Orvis Recon is currently $598, so it's close to the Moment and has always sold better than anything else in this price range.
-I imagine it still will as the Recon may be easier to use for beginners (this detail is important to me since many of my customers are new to saltwater fly fishing).
+The Orvis Recon is currently $598, so it's close to the Moment and has always sold better than anything else in this price range but the Moment is quickly becoming a best-seller here at the shop.
 These new Moment rods are considered "Extra Fast" vs the normal "Fast" of most saltwater rods.
+I was initially worried about that designation because for other brands it usually just means "Extra Stiff" but not these rods.
+I don't really agree with "Extra Fast" for these rods, I'd just say "Fast" but I think because all saltwater rods these days are called "Fast" that TFO wanted to indicate more responsive performance than those other ones, which I'd say is true for the most part.

 Every company selling $1,000+ fly rods has just been put on notice.

-Above this price point you'd reach the Douglas SKY G for a couple hundred more bucks.
+Just above the Moment's price point you'd reach the Douglas SKY G for a couple hundred more bucks.
 Another frequently overlooked rod series that's very good.
 The Orvis Recon is the closest contender in terms of price.
 The Maverick is a bit older and heavier by comparison so it isn't really competition.
 As always, I encourage people to cast them and see for yourself if you don't want to take my word for it.

 The new TFO Moment series is a real threat to all the high-end fly rod brands from arguably the only company that could ever even do that at this price point.
 If you guys don't know, TFO sells more fly rods than basically anyone else as far as I know.
 Now they'd like a little slice of the high-end market and I support that idea, frankly.
 Good to put a little heat on the expensive guys to start innovating more and delivering more value for dollar rather than just raising the price every year.

-The bottom line is you could get two of these for the price of an Asquith, a Winston Air 2 MAX or an Orvis Helios D (all of these rods are generally considered the best of the best).
+The bottom line is you could get two of these for the price of one Asquith, a Winston Air 2 MAX or an Orvis Helios D (all of these rods are generally considered the best of the best).
 That means an 8wt and a 9wt for your Belize trip, or maybe an 8 and a 10 or 11 if you want some Tarpon mixed in there.
 You get the idea.
 I'm a big fan of having multiple rods (many customers go on trips with just one).
 This rod will also be a killer "backup" option to a high-end rod without having to spend an additional $1,200+ and without really "losing" anything at all.

 The real struggle for me (and for some of you) will be realizing that this rod is actually higher-end than the price suggests and therefore it is reasonable to spend more than the rod for a reel to match it.
 Saltwater reels that I would consider to be appropriate to this rod's performance level (not price) are mostly more expensive than it is.
 Oh well.
-Spend the money, get a Lamson Litespeed for it.
+Spend the money, get a Lamson Litespeed or Hatch Iconic for it.
 Super light, and you already saved so much on this rod over a $1,000+ option that it makes sense.
 I might even put the new Hyperspeed on these rods and try it out.
 Humans subconsciously want to make the prices make sense in their heads on anything we buy.
 But it is "performance" that we need to match up here.

 Ultimately, this new TFO is really competing with the $1,000+ rods, the top end of fly fishing.
 Again, don't believe me?
 Go try it.
 Cast it against the others (with a good fly line).
 Buy one from us and return it if you don't like it, I don't care.
 I'll take it if you don't want it.
 I go fishing with returned rods for "quality assurance purposes"...
 We do not sell any returned items as "new" by the way, in case you are new here, they are marked as lightly used.
 Nothing that's been fished is re-sold as new, ever.
 We are meticulous.